NFU Mutual understands that the information you trust us with is important to you, and we are committed to protecting and respecting your privacy.

 Right to Erasure: You may also ask us to erase your personal information from our systems, in certain circumstances.
 There are some specific circumstances where the right to erasure does not apply and we are permitted to hold your data.
 We will explain the reason for this at the time, should this occur.

 Right to Data Portability: You may also ask us to move, or ‘port’, your personal information to another organisation electronically.
 We will only port personal information you have provided to us, that we have processed based on your consent or performance of a contract, or that has been processed automatically.
 We will port your personal information without charge and within one month, where technically feasible.

 Right to Restricting Processing: You have a right to request that we restrict the processing of your personal data in certain circumstances.
 We will inform our third parties to whom we have disclosed your personal data that they must also restrict processing.
 We will inform you when the restriction on processing your personal data ends.

 Right to Object: Where are relying on legitimate interests, you have the Right to Object to the processing of your personal data.
 If you would like to exercise these rights, please write to us, using the details provided at the end of this Policy outlining your specific request.

 We work hard to keep your data safe.
 We use an appropriate combination of technical and organisational measures to ensure, as far as reasonably possible, the confidentiality, integrity and availability of your information at all times.
 If you have a security-related concern, please contact us using the details provided at the end of this Policy.

-We work hard to ensure that your personal information is treated safely.
+We work hard to ensure that your personal information is treated safely and securely.
 However, if you have a complaint, write to us using the details provided at the end of this Policy.
 You also have the right to complain to the Information Commissioner’s Office.

 You can also talk to a member of the team or the recruitment agency acting on your behalf.
 If you’d like this document in large print, braille or audio, just contact us.